Thuynh808/Breach-Tracker/README.md

 ## Architecture:

+- **Rocky Linux**: Used as a development environment for building, testing, and deploying infrastructure and application components
+- **Ansible**: Automate environment setup with packages and dependencies along with `ECR` repository creation with image
+- **Terraform**: Build modules to automate and manage infrastructure as code with reusable configurations
 - **VPC & Networking**:
   - Configured with `public` and `private` subnets across two availability zones for high availability and enhanced security
   - `ECS` tasks and `ALB` are placed in `private` subnets to restrict public access